This is our review of the Malaysia Airlines Golden Lounge at Heathrow Terminal 4.

 Both the First Class and Business Class areas of the lounge have their own bathrooms.
 On the First Class side the men’s toilet had two cubicles, both with toilet and bidet and one with a nice looking shower:

-Toiletries were provided by Pecksniff (who might want to reconsider their branding!)
+Toiletries were provided by Pecksniff.
 There was also a shaving kit, dental kit, comb and cotton buds available:

 Since I was the first to arrive in the lounge, I chose the table with the best view of the runway.
 ‘My’ A350 was also directly outside the window, although I am told that it is normally parked at a different gate.